Debt-free holiday shopping: How one mom uses her Ally Bank account to stay on budget

 Holiday overspending

 Medina, a millennial mother and part-time legal secretary, has worked hard to educate herself on financial topics, become debt-free and sharpen her gift-giving approach.
-Using the spending buckets in her Ally Bank Spending Account, she’s able to plan and prepare for her gift purchases ahead of time, ensuring her spending stays on-track.
+Using the spending buckets in her Ally Bank Spending Account, she’s able to plan and prepare for her gift purchases ahead of time, ensuring her spending stays on track.

 Tools to manage gift spending

-Many shoppers enjoy the last-minute holiday shopping rush.
+Some shoppers enjoy the last-minute holiday shopping rush.
 Medina takes a different approach.
 She considers her loved ones year-round, keeping an eye out for the “perfect” gifts.

 “If I see something I think will be a great gift for somebody, I’ll pick it up,” she said, “but I’m trying to be better about not overdoing it.”
 She previously kept a closet filled with presents waiting to be given on holidays, birthdays, etc.

 Now, Medina tries to keep her spending below $50 for each close friend and family member.
-She uses Ally Bank’s spending buckets in her Spending Account to set aside money each month in a gift fund to keep within that limit.
+She uses Ally Bank’s spending buckets in her Spending Account to set aside money each month in a “gift fund” to keep within that limit.
 If she finds something affordable, she’s able to move the leftover funds on to the next recipient.

 Rather than focusing on the dollar amount, she buys with the recipient in mind.